A Plan to Deploy Arts in Space

 Est. 2030

-With ongoing partnerships with public and private companies such as NASA, Zero-G, Virgin Galactic, Space Perspective, Axiom Space, Blue Origin and Voyager Space, we present ongoing custom performances aboard their space crafts.
+With ongoing partnerships with public and private companies such as NASA, Zero-G, Virgin Galactic, Space Perspective, Axiom Space, Blue Origin and Voyager Space, we produce custom performances and installations aboard stations stations.
 We also partner with streaming companies such as Netflix and Apple to produce the making of live Earth-for-Space and Space-for-Earth performances available for rent on their platforms.

 Are you a performer, an artist?
 Would you like to join the company?